Register to enable "Calculate" button for pipe flow calculator.

 Though some industries use the term "fluid" when referring to liquids, we use it

-to mean either liquids or gases.
-The calculation allows you to select from a variety of
+to mean either liquids or gases in our pipe flow calculator.
+The pipe flow calculation allows you to select from a variety of

 Comments on gas flow

-As mentioned above, the equations that our calculation is based upon are for
+As mentioned above, the equations that our pipe flow calculator is based upon are for

 incompressible flow.
 The incompressible flow assumption is valid for liquids.
 It is also